-Any future development will be designed to reinforce the distinctive local character of the settlement or outlying rural area to which it relates.
+Any future development will be designed to reinforce the distinctive local character of the settlement or outlying rural area to which it relates, and include measures to reduce energy consumption and carbon emissions, minimise waste, conserve water resources, and incorporate green infrastructure and sustainable drainage.
 This should include reference to and consideration of all of the following key characteristics, as described in more detail in Table 3:

-- a) the street layout, gateways and access features, design of corner buildings, building line and boundary treatment; - b) the local green spaces, rural views and character; - c) the pattern and layout of buildings, building heights and roofline, materials, surface treatments and architectural details; - d) the sensitive inclusion of renewable energy and other eco-friendly measures in the design of new buildings and extensions to existing buildings where practical and viable, and subject to avoiding harm to nearby heritage assets - e) the sensitive inclusion of car parking and infrastructure / services. - 7.46.
+- a) the street layout, gateways and access features, design of corner buildings, building line and boundary treatment; - b) the local green spaces, rural views and character; - c) the pattern and layout of buildings, building heights and roofline, materials, surface treatments and architectural details; - d) the sensitive inclusion of renewable energy and other eco-friendly measures in the design of new buildings and extensions to existing buildings, where practical and viable, and subject to avoiding harm to nearby heritage assets - e) the sensitive inclusion of car parking and infrastructure / services, including electric vehicle charging points and sustainable drainage.

+7.47.
 The following policies are bespoke to each hamlet and need to be applied in conjunction with Policy HB5.